NYC Bucket List (From a Local!)

 - Stroll around Central Park and admire the fall foliage

-- Attend the Village Halloween Parade
+- Attend the Village Halloween Parade on October 31

 Bucket List Ideas for NYC